Three arrested after large drug haul discovered

-URBANA — Urbana police discovered a major haul of drugs ranging from psilocybin mushrooms to cocaine to LSD that led to the arrest of two Ohio residents in Urbana and one in Champaign Thursday evening.
+URBANA — Urbana police discovered a major haul of drugs ranging from psilocybin mushrooms to cocaine to LSD that led to the arrest Thursday evening of two Ohio residents in Urbana and one in Champaign.

 Urbana police arrested Jonathon Zorrer, 39, and Zoey Barot, 19.
 Both were charged Friday with three counts of unlawful possession with intent to deliver a controlled substance for possessing LSD, Ecstasy and cocaine, all Class X felonies.
 The amount of the drugs is large enough that if convicted, they face a sentence of six to 30 years in prison.

-The arrests followed a call at 5:38 p.m. from Tatman’s Towing, 810 Perkins Road, Urbana, regarding suspicious activity involving a vehicle that was stored there.
+The arrests followed a call at 5:38 p.m. from Tatman’s Towing, 810 Perkins Road, U, regarding suspicious activity involving a vehicle stored there.

 Officers were told Zorrer had come to the business seeking personal items from the vehicle.
 He packed and removed three bags of suspected illegal items from the vehicle and left on foot with Barot.
 The pair, along with Raymond Edwards, 33, also of Ohio, were said to be on their way home from a festival in Minnesota.
 Edwards was later arrested by Champaign police.